BELLINGHAM, Wash. -

-More than that, WWU's streak was a national record for 12 years until Division II Franklin Pierce NH won 40 in a row from 1994 to 1996.
+More than that, WWU's early 1980s streak was a national record for 12 years until Division II Franklin Pierce NH won 40 in a row from 1994 to 1996.
 Taking a bit of luster off the Vikings' accomplishment was Division I North Carolina going 56 games without a loss from 1983 to 1985.

 During the stretch of victories, WWU outscored its opponents, 198-18.
 The Vikings shut out the opposition 24 times and the most goals they allowed were two, which happened just once.

 Western scored three or more goals in 33 of the 38 wins, and five or more 20 times, twice reaching double figures.

 "We like to score so we don't hold back and play a heavy defense," said WWU coach Dominic Garguile in a 1984 interview.
 "We cover our spaces and try to be as aggressive on the ball as we can and try to put that ball through the goal.
 I encourage our players to constantly shoot."